Understanding Jig & Fixture Design, Construction, and Equipment

 • Never lift with a hook or other device that could deform the lifting ring.
 Use only cable designed for lifting.

-• Tighten mounting screws to the torque recommended.
+• Tighten mounting screws to the recommended torque.
 Because screws can loosen in extended service, periodically check torque.
 For hoist rings not furnished with screws, mount only with high-quality socket-head cap screws.

-• The mounting surface must be flat and smooth for full contact under the hoist ring.
+• The mounting surface must be flat and smooth for complete contact under the hoist ring.
 Tapped mounting holes must be perpendicular to the mounting surface.

-After installation, check that rings rotate and pivot freely in all directions
+• After installation, check that the rings rotate and pivot freely in all directions.

 Figure 4-31.
-Standard hoist rings have a forged ring that pivots 180º.
+Standard hoist rings have a forged ring that pivots 180°.

 Figure 4-32.
-Swivel hoist rings pivot 180º and rotate 360º simultaneously to allow lifting from any direction.
+Swivel hoist rings pivot 180° and rotate 360° simultaneously to allow lifting from any direction.

 Figure 4-34.
 Hoist-ring clips keep swivel hoist rings stationary while not in use for lifting.

 Other styles of hoist rings are also commercially available.
-These styles including Heavy-Duty Swivel Hoist Rings, Heavy-Duty Weld Mount Swivel Hoist Rings, and Shackle Hoist Rings.
-Figure 4-35.
+These styles include Heavy-Duty Swivel Hoist Rings, Heavy-Duty Weld Mount Swivel Hoist Rings, and Shackle Hoist Rings, as shown in Figure 4-35.

 Figure 4-35.
 Three additional types of swivel hoist rings.

-Lifting Pins.
-Lifting pins, Figure 4-36, are a modified form of hoist ring.
-Sizes are available for loads up to 3,400 lbs.
-These pins have a positive-locking four-ball arrangement to hold them in place during lifting.
+Lifting Pins: Lifting pins, illustrated in Figure 4-36, are a modified form of the hoist ring, featuring a positive-locking four-ball arrangement that holds them in place during lifting.
 A release button at the opposite end of the pin allows quick installation and removal.
 Figure 4-37 shows two typical applications.
-These pins are made of 17-4Ph stainless steel.
+These pins are made of 17-4Ph stainless steel, with sizes available for loads up to 3,400 pounds.

 Figure 4-36.
-Lifting pins are medium-duty hoist rings that can easily be completely removed
+Lifting pins are medium-duty hoist rings that can easily be removed entirely

 Figure 4-37.
 Typical applications for lifting pins.